one-to-more-coaching

 what-why-how

 This work takes place within the same Integral Development Coaching framework as one-to-one coaching.
+Forming part of a wider approach to organisational coaching and organisational development.

 Sessions combine dialogue, reflection, and practice.
-The emphasis is not on quick fixes or external motivation, but on adult development — helping each person see themselves and their colleagues more clearly, and act from that awareness.
-We work with real conversations, real tensions, real aspirations.
-Integral frameworks hold the process, offering structure without prescription.
-The result is growth that is both personal and collective.
+The emphasis is not on quick fixes or external motivation, but on adult development and relational leadership.
+Each person is supported to see themselves, their colleagues, and the wider system more clearly, and to act from that awareness.

 These coaching programmes are suitable for businesses, charities, and not-for-profit organisations of any size.
-Some clients choose a concentrated one- or two-day event; others prefer a rhythm of shorter sessions over time.
-We meet in person where possible — often in retreat-like settings that encourage openness and connection — and continue virtually between gatherings.
-The blend of formats helps the learning take root in everyday work.
+Some clients choose a concentrated one or two-day experience, while others prefer a rhythm of shorter sessions over time.

-One-to-more coaching helps teams remember what they already know — that work can be a place where people grow, connect, and create something worthwhile together.
+One-to-more coaching helps teams remember what they already know: that work can be a place where people grow, connect, and create something worthwhile together.

 ways-of-working